dcooney/ajax-load-more/README.txt

 -  FIX - Added various admin fixes for WordPress 5.8.
 -  FIX - Removed PHP warnings that could appear on initial plugin installation if `WP_DEBUG` is enabled.
 -  FIX - Attempted fix of license activation/deactivation problems some users have experienced.
--  NEW - Added new `almWooCommerceLoaded` and `almElementorLoaded` JavaScript callback function that is triggered after a successful Ajax load whe using the WooCommerce add-on.
+-  NEW - Added new `almWooCommerceLoaded` and `almElementorLoaded` JavaScript callback function that is triggered after a successful Ajax load when using the WooCommerce and Elementor add-ons.

 = 5.5.0 - July 8, 2021 =